ruoranepi/blog/content/post/2020-02-29-what-should-happen-at-the-beginning-of-an-outbreak.md

   - cdc
   - outbreak
   - covid19
+thumbnailImage: /post/2020-02-29covidoutbreak/toc.png
 ---

-I gave a talk in a COVID-19 seminar series organized by Harvard students（哈佛新冠讲座系列分享）on what should happen at the beginning of an outbreak, and field epidemiology training programs in the US and in China.
+I gave a talk in a COVID-19 seminar series organized by Harvard students（哈佛新冠讲座系列分享）on what should happen at the beginning of an outbreak and introduced field epidemiology training programs in the US and in China.
 [You can find my slides here](/post/2020-02-29covidoutbreak/COVIDbeginning.pdf).